Mashed celery root shines in this bright vegan side dish

 Mash by hand for a more rustic texture, or puree in a food processor for a smoother consistency.
 For serving, an extra drizzle of olive oil and a few more grinds of black pepper are welcome.
 If your celery root happens to come with leaves attached, chop them as a nice green garnish.
 If not, flat leaf parsley will do the trick.

-NOTE: The best way to peel celery root is by using a sharp chef’s knife to cut off the top and bottom.
+Note: The best way to peel celery root is by using a sharp chef’s knife to cut off the top and bottom.
 Place the root on a cutting board on one of the flat sides so that it is stable.
 Cut away the rough peel in vertical strips, following the curved shape of the root, and then you can prep the vegetable as instructed by the recipe.

 Storage Notes: The mash can be refrigerated for up to 3 days.